Kau5h1K/Kau5h1K.github.io/_posts/2019-04-12-google-play-analysis.md

 tags: [ Project, python, pandas, Cleaning Data, Plotly, Data visualization, seaborn, NLP, Sentiment analysis, Natural Language processing]
 date: 2019-04-12
 excerpt: "Mobile apps are everywhere.
 They are easy to create and can be lucrative.
 Because of these two factors, more and more apps are being developed.<br/>
-In this Project, I have done a comprehensive analysis of the Android app market by comparing over ten thousand apps in Google Play across different categories.
-I also looked for insights in the data to devise strategies to drive growth and retention."
+In this Project, I aim to perform a comprehensive analysis of the Android app market by comparing over ten thousand apps in Google Play across different categories.
+I also plan to look for insights in the data to devise strategies to drive growth and retention."
 comments: True
 project: True
 ---